ANTI COMPLEXITY Workshop – Making Business Less Complex and More Focused

 Without going into definitions and long discussions about complexity, answer a simple question:

-“Where the experience was perceived like more complex?”
+“Which experience was perceived as more complex?”

 Is your product too complex?

 The answer to this question will define the success or failure of your business.
 Companies are no longer competing just on price or quality – the products and services offered on the market are so similar that end-users have tough a time deciding which brand to trust.
 The decision is no longer about features and functions; it’s now about customer service and smooth user experience (think about Amazon, Apple, or Zappos).